|A tribute to Steve appeared in the WSJ here.|

 Putting people first was the best single, simple lesson Steve ever taught me, one I tried to carry through in all of my other activities, no matter how aggravating all those people who were going first turned out to be.

-Steve's WSJ obituary concludes with advice he gave last year to young entrepreneurs.
+Steve's WSJ obituary concludes with the advice he gave last year to young entrepreneurs.
 He said, "Remain humble, approachable.
 Pay attention to what's going on around you.
 Learn how to listen more than you talk."

 These are terrific rules.
 But Steve's best advice was even simpler, and summed up a lifetime's worth of wise counsel: Put people first.